The Northshore Education Consortium (NEC), one of the first educational collaboratives in Massachusetts, opened its doors to students in 1975.

 People’s United Charitable Foundation of Eastern Massachusetts – $10,000 for Chromebooks

 van Otterloo Family Foundation – $25,000 for staff training in collaborative problem solving

 We are pleased to be a recipient of a $100Kfor100 grant from the Cummings Foundation.
 (5-year grant 2013 – 2018)

 Friends of NEC Annual Report

 Each year, Friends of NEC reports it’s financial data from the previous fiscal year.
 The following reports are from the past three fiscal years.

 Cindy Johnson, Vice President, EBSCO & NEC Parent

 Margot Abels, Northeastern University & NEC Parent

 Chris Concheri, IBM

-Andrea Kantaros, People’s United Bank
+Andrea Kantaros, retired from People’s United Bank

 Bridget McGuiness, New England Consortium at UMass Lowell & NEC Parent